 - Look for possible fraudulent devices attached to an ATM.
 If the ATM appears to have any attachments or alterations to the card slot or keypad, do not use the terminal.

-- Keep your doors locked, windows up and engine running at a drive-through ATM.
+- Keep your doors locked, windows up, and your engine running at a drive-through ATM.

 - Always leave enough room between vehicles to allow for a quick exit.